Common Setup

 container based namespace to prevent conflicts as this is a shared resource.
 For example, you may want

-to use a namespacing method like /data/[project name]/[environment]/[service name]
+to use a namespacing method like /data/[project name]/[environment]/[service name] as a safe location

 to write data.

-Any code from your local directories is directly shared in to the Docker Machine VM via NFS at /Users
+Any code from your local directories is directly shared in to the Docker Machine VM via NFS at /Users.

 This means that even if you destroy and re-create your Docker Host, your code will be safe since it